Response to the Opioid Crisis in New Jersey: Legislative response

 Later, public health officials shifted their focus to harm reduction, and in 2021 Governor Murphy passed 3 bills that promoted distribution of sterile needles, decriminalized possession of a syringe, and established local overdose review teams.

 New Jersey has fully integrated emergency medical services into the Overdose Mapping and Application program provided by New Jersey State Police, making it the first state with 100% overdose data integration between EMS organizations and police.
-It also created the Five Minute to Help curriculum that trains all emergency responders in deploying naloxone.
+It also created the Five Minutes to Help curriculum that trains all emergency responders in deploying naloxone.

+In March 2023, Governor Phil Murphy established the Opioid Recovery and Remediation Fund, which will divide over $600 million from settlements with pharmaceutical companies and pharmacy chains among the state's municipalities.
+This bill follows Executive Order No. 305, which first established how opioid settlement funds would be used.